 Have you been injured?
 Call The Law Office of John Vernon Moore, P.A. for a FREE case review of your personal injury claim.

 Negligence is a key component in any personal injury case.
-Under Florida law, negligence is failing to exercise the degree of reasonable care expected of someone in order to minimize the risk of harm to another person.
+Under Florida law, negligence is failing to exercise the degree of reasonable care expected of someone to minimize the risk of harm to another person.

 It is up to our team of highly skilled attorneys to prove that the defendant was indeed negligent in your personal injury case.